residing at ingynbin[1]

 namarupa

-Not to have to depend on self-urgency is relieving.
-The best serves, I reflect, here in the hut, insensible to matters distant or unmattering.
+Not to have self-urgency is relieving.
+The best serves, I reflect, right here in the hut, insensible to unmattering.

-[19] And walking past the school that afternoon, Karen and I notice the corpse of a dog that has been dragged into the ditch beside the main path:
+[19] And passing the school on our afternoon walk, Karen and I notice the corpse of a dog that has been dumped into the ditch beside the main path:

 bluebottles?